 Figure 6: Potential Power-to-X generation volumes (high temperature electrolysis) for selected countries.
-Source: PtX Atlas87

-According to UNESCWA (2021), Arab countries with existing infrastructure and potentially low costs of electricity generated from variable renewable energy (solar and wind) - such as Jordan, Morocco, Saudi

-Arabia and the United Arab Emirates - offer a key comparative advantage in the production of green hydrogen.
+Source: PtX Atlas84 electricity generated from variable renewable energy (solar and wind) - such as Jordan, Morocco, Saudi Arabia and the United Arab Emirates - offer a key comparative advantage in the production of green hydrogen.
 However, this advantage can only be captured when the utilization level of electrolysers increases, depending on the availability of renewable electricity.
 In the Gulf area alone, a study by the MENA Hydrogen Alliance estimates that annual investments of \$16 to \$25 billion would be required over a period of 25 years to install 150 to 210 GW of electrolysis capacity to achieve a green hydrogen production capacity of 50 to 70 million tons by 2050.
-These investments cover expenditures for storage and conversion, renewable energy and electrolysers.88
+These investments cover expenditures for storage and conversion, renewable energy and electrolysers.85